Authentic Lessons for 21st Century Learning

 • Do you believe an organism from one species can cause a different species’ genes to mutate into a different physical feature?

-When students are done writing, display slide 8.
+When students are finished writing, display slide 8.
 Using the Chain Notes strategy, have students pass their papers clockwise.
-Each paper's recipient should choose one of the points their peer made and add an additional fact, idea, or correction to it through words or a drawing.
+Each paper’s recipient should choose one of the points their peer made and add an additional fact, idea, or correction to it through words or a drawing.
 Repeat this process of passing clockwise and writing until the papers get back to their original writers.

 After the original writers review the comments their peers made on their paper, have each group come up with a summary of their ideas to share with the class.
 Select one student from each group to share their summary.